The Euler characteristic of a Hecke algebra: Introduction

 where $\ell\colon W\to\N_0$ denotes the {\it length function} associated with $(W,S)$.
 It is well known that $p_{(W,S)}$ is a rational function in $t$ (cf.~\cite[Chap.~IV, \S1, Ex.~25 and 26]{bourbaki--gal46}).
 This function is explicitly known for finite Coxeter groups, and explicitly computable for any given infinite, finitely generated Coxeter group $(W,S)$ using the recursive sum formula

 (cf. \cite[\S 5.12]{humphreys--rgcg}).
-The formula \eqref{eq:altsfor} suggests that one should be able to interpret ${p_{(W,S)}(t)}^{-1}$ as an {\it Euler characteristic}, but it is not clear in which context.
+The formula \eqref{eq:altsfor} suggests that one should be able to interpret ${p_{(W,S)}(t)}^{-1}$ as an Euler characteristic in a suitable context.
 This point of view is also supported by a result of J-P.~Serre who showed that $p_{(W,S)}(1)^{-1}$ coincides with the Euler characteristic of the Coxeter group $W$ (cf. \cite[\S 1.9]{serre--cgd}).
-The main goal of this paper is to show that ${p_{(W,S)}(q)}^{-1}$ coincides with the Euler characteristic of the {\it Hecke algebra} $\caH_q(W,S)$ for suitable values of $q$.

-Let $R$ be a commutative ring with unit.
-For certain augmented, associative $R$-algebras (cf. \S\ref{ss:eueuc}) one can define an Euler characteristic.
-These algebras will be called {\it Euler algebras} (cf. \S\ref{ss:eaec}).
-For any distinguished element $q\in R$ one may define the $R$-Hecke algebra $\caH=\caH_q(W,S)$ associated with the Coxeter group $(W,S)$.
-This algebra can be seen as a deformation of the $R$-group algebra of the Coxeter group $(W,S)$.
-It particular, it comes equipped with an \emph{antipodal map} $\argu^\antip\colon \caH\to\caH^{\op}$, an \emph{augmentation} $\eps_q\colon\caH\to R$, and an $R$-basis $\caB=\{\,T_{w}\mid{w}\in W\,\}$.
-Moreover, one has the following.